-Five-year species status reviews are conducted by the USFWS to determine if the status of listed species should be changed or removed from the federal list.
-The most recent 5-year status review conducted by the USFWS recommended the Eskimo curlew remain listed as endangered (USFWS 2016).
+The USFWS initiated a 5-year status review in May of 2021.
+These reviews are conducted to determine if the status of the species should be changed or removed from the federal list.
+No new information was received and status of the species remains endangered (USFWS 2021).

 Conservation of this species in South Dakota has occurred primarily by increasing awareness through education (Ashton and Dowd 2008, Stukel 2013).
-If a report of an Eskimo curlew is received by SDGFP, follow-up and request for photographs would be made.
-SDGFP would share this report with the USFWS and work cooperatively to confirm its validity.
+If a report of an Eskimo curlew is received by GFP, follow-up and request for photographs would be made.
+GFP would share this report with the USFWS and work cooperatively to confirm its validity.